 “Both Peter Clark and Margaret Burnett are visionary scientists whose careers are affecting people all over the world,” said Sabah Randhawa, OSU provost and executive vice president.

 “The work of Dr. Clark is cutting-edge science that helps everyone better understand what climate change may mean to them, using the past as a powerful guide to help predict the future,” he said.
 “And we live in a world where computers are pervasive, used by everyone from elementary school students to retirees.
-Dr. Burnett has made those instruments more user-friendly and dependable for all people, but especially women.”
+An expert in visual programming languages, Dr. Burnett has made those instruments more user-friendly, interactive and dependable for all people.”

-Clark, a professor in the OSU College of Earth, Ocean and Atmospheric Sciences, is an international leader in the study of past climate change to help understand what the future may bring.
-He has had numerous studies published in the most prestigious academic journals in the world, such as Science, Nature and Proceedings of the National Academy of Sciences, and was a lead coordinating author for the Intergovernmental Panel on Climate Change.

-With more than $4 million in research funding brought to OSU, Clark has studied glaciers and ice sheets, both those of today and from the distant past, to help determine what may be the long-term impacts of anthropogenic warming, rising greenhouse gases, and sea level rise.
-He’s also an award-winning teacher, recipient of 11 other major awards, has organized 20 symposia, and his professional work has generated literally thousands of citations.

-Clark received his doctorate in geology from the University of Colorado and has been at OSU since 1988.

 Burnett, a professor of computer science in the School of Electrical Engineering and Computer Science, has been a pioneer in making the world of computers more friendly, interactive and useful for everyone, especially non-experts and women.
+As a leader in several gender diversity activities, including advancing STEM education, Burnett was awarded the 2015 undergraduate research mentoring award from the National Center for Women & IT.

 She is an expert in visual programming languages, and helped develop the entire field of “end user” software engineering, which allows million more people to successfully produce computer programs that are dependable and of high quality.
 Burnett has also tackled the problem of a computer world in which software is often designed by men, and fails to acknowledge the different ways in which men and women communicate and process information.